secretstartups/handbook/content/handbook/enterprise-data/platform/tableau/_index.md

 Please see the [project-permission-structure](/handbook/enterprise-data/platform/tableau/#project-permission-structure) section for details on the permissions for the BIOps roles.

 1. **Tableau Admins / Maintainer Responsibilities:** These leaders are responsible for publishing content in the Sub-Projects that role up to the Top Level Projects and are responsible for maintaining the GitLab Tableau Project.
-This role does not specifically include Tableau Online Site Administration responsibilities although several Top Level Project Leaders are also [Tableau Online Site Admins](/handbook/enterprise-data/platform/tableau/#tableau-online-admins).
+This role does not specifically include Tableau Cloud Site Administration responsibilities although several Top Level Project Leaders are also [Tableau Cloud Site Admins](/handbook/enterprise-data/platform/tableau/#tableau-online-admins).
 2. **Project Leader / Code Owner Responsibilities:** Project Leaders come from functional departments and teams.
 These leaders are responsible for reviewing and approving content for publishing in their department's folder and in cross-functional Sub-Project folders like the Go To Market folder as Code Owners.
 A full list of Project Leads can be found [here](https://10az.online.tableau.com/#/site/gitlab/workbooks/2730535/views).

 </details>